karlstolley/hci/syllabus/_policies/meetings.md

   whether to broadcast your camera or not.
 * **Please mute your mic if you’re not speaking.** Self-explanatory.
 Muted mics cut down on ambient noise and occasional echo that can be real problems for people who have hearing difficulties.
-I encourage you to turn on the live closed captioning when we’re in Google Meet.
+I encourage you to turn on the live closed captioning when we’re in Google Meet, too.
 * **Neither you nor our Meet room will appear in class videos.** I will always teach class with our Google Meet room on a second screen that will not be recorded.
 If you opt to speak, your voice may be in the video, of course.
-But you also have the option of messaging in the Meet room by text; I will keep an eye on that as class is going, in case you wish to raise questions or ask for clarification that way.
+But you also have the option of messaging in the Meet room by text; I will keep an eye on that as class is going, in case you wish to raise questions, drop a corny joke, or ask for clarification that way.
 * **If my Internet connection fails, I will still record and post class.** That kind of thing does
   happen: sometimes before class, sometimes during.
 If I’ve got Internet troubles, I’ll post to Basecamp from my phone and let everyone know what’s going on.